-Progesterone also counteracts the effects of endometrial and breast tissue growth.
+Progesterone also counteracts the effects of endometrial and breast tissue growth (5).

-This may sound interesting - especially if you suffer from some of these symptoms I've outlined above, but it doesn't mean you should just jump into supplementation.
+This may sound interesting – especially if you suffer from some of the symptoms I’ve outlined above, but it doesn’t mean you should just jump into supplementation.

 It’s the ratio of estrogen to progesterone that is actually important.

-One of the reasons that supplementation with progesterone has become so popular is because many women in recent days have a tendency to have more estrogen relative to progesterone.
+One of the reasons that supplementation with progesterone has become so popular is that many women in recent days have a tendency to have more estrogen relative to progesterone.

-The name for this syndrome is known as estrogen dominance and it is meant to imply an improper ratio of estrogen:progesterone in the body.
+The name for this syndrome is known as estrogen dominance and it is meant to imply an improper ratio of estrogen to progesterone in the body.

 There are many reasons that women suffer from low progesterone (and high estrogen) including the following:

-- Exposure to endocrine disruptors that latch onto and trigger estrogen receptors (EDC's are ubituitous and they are found in plastic foodware, cosmetic products, foods and in water bottles - you come into contact with these on a daily basis)
+- Exposure to endocrine disruptors that latch onto and trigger estrogen receptors (6) (EDCs are ubiquitous and they are found in plastic food ware, cosmetic products, foods, and in water bottles – you come into contact with these on a daily basis)

 - The use of birth control medications and other synthetic hormones